learn-co-curriculum/precollege-intro-software-engineering-track/day-03/lectures/test-driven-development/README.md

 + Understand the purpose of Test Driven Development and use it to solve challenges.

 ## Motivation / Why Should You Care?
-+ So far we’ve been checking our work by manually testing our programs.
++ So far we've been checking our work by manually testing our programs.
 Writing code and then running it in the terminal.
 But what if we're building a huge program that many developers have been working on?
 Manual testing becomes very hard!
-TDD is a way that developers work to build high quality programs and prevent errors and bugs from developing in the program Changing one small thing can have unforeseen effects, so developers first write tests that check to make sure that their code is doing what it’s supposed to be doing.
+TDD is a way that developers work to build high quality programs and prevent errors and bugs from developing in the program Changing one small thing can have unforeseen effects, so developers first write tests that check to make sure that their code is doing what it's supposed to be doing.
 Then they write the code and get their tests to pass.
-In this course, we’re not going to be writing tests, but instead we’re going to be using labs that have tests written in them and we have to get the tests to pass by writing passing code.
+In this course, we're not going to be writing tests, but instead we're going to be using labs that have tests written in them and we have to get the tests to pass by writing passing code.

 ## Lesson Plan
 WHAT IS TDD?
-+ It’s a way that developers work to build high quality programs and prevent errors and bugs from developing in the program.
++ It's a way that developers work to build high quality programs and prevent errors and bugs from developing in the program.

 TDD CODE ALONG
 + Have students go to [TDD CODE ALONG](https://GitHub.com/learn-co-curriculum/hs-tdd-structure-code-along)